Rank of a partition: Alternate definition

 In combinatorics, the phrase rank of a partition is sometimes used to describe a different concept: the rank of a partition λ is the largest integer i such that λ has at least i parts each of which is no smaller than i.
 Equivalently, this is the length of the main diagonal in the Young diagram or Ferrers diagram for λ, or the side-length of the Durfee square of λ.

-The table of ranks of partitions of 5 is given below.
+The table of ranks (under this alternate definition) of partitions of 5 is given below.